 Digital Fabrication Lab

 Short for "computer numerical control," the CNC Machining process uses pre-programmed computer software to direct the movement of fabrication tools and machinery.
-Our Shopbot SR-100 Router cut cutting various hard materials, such as wood, composites, aluminum, steel, plastics, glass, and foams.
+Our Shopbot 10"x96" CNC Router with an added PRSalpha ATC can cut materials such as wood, composites, plastics, and foams.
 It can perform the same tasks as many carpentry shop machines such as the panel saw, the spindle moulder, and the boring machine as well as mortises and tenons.